jokecamp/jokecamp.com/_posts/2013-06-30-servicestack-api-with-fastcgi-mono-server-and-nginx-hosted-on-digitalocean.markdown

 You will need to install the following packages:

   1. mono-complete - a large package of the complete Mono runtime, development tools and all libraries.
-  2. mono-fastcgi-server4 - the ASP.NET 4.0 backend for FastCGI webservers.
+  2. mono-fastcgi-server4 - the ASP.NET 4.0 backend for FastCGI web servers.
 It includes mono-xsp4-base

 So run the following